Eddie Olczyk

-Edward Walter Olczyk Jr. (/ˈoʊltʃᵻk/; born August 16, 1966) is an American former center in the National Hockey League for 16 seasons with the Chicago Blackhawks, Toronto Maple Leafs, Winnipeg Jets, New York Rangers, Los Angeles Kings, and Pittsburgh Penguins.
+Edward Walter Olczyk Jr. (/ˈoʊltʃᵻk/; born August 16, 1966) is an American sportscaster and former professional ice hockey player and coach.
+He spent 16 seasons in the National Hockey League (NHL), playing as a center for the Chicago Blackhawks, Toronto Maple Leafs, Winnipeg Jets, New York Rangers, Los Angeles Kings, and Pittsburgh Penguins.
 He won the Stanley Cup with the Rangers in 1994.
-Olczyk was also the head coach of the Pittsburgh Penguins from June 2003 to December 2005.
+Olczyk was also the head coach of the Penguins from June 2003 to December 2005.